What to expect when applying for life insurance

 In any one year, around 1 million Australians will suffer from depression, and it is the leading disability worldwide.2 Life insurance protection is usually obtainable for those who have in the past or who are currently being treated for depression.

 When your insurance underwriter is assessing an application for life insurance or income protection cover, they will most likely take into account the current severity of any depression when calculating your premiums.

 Many insurance providers will ask you to provide information regarding the circumstances of your diagnosis with depression and any subsequent treatments you have undergone to help manage your condition.
 If you have been medicated as part of any treatment for depression, it is possible you will be asked to provide information on your medication, such as the exact names of your medication, as well as dosages and the dates in which you have been prescribed to take them.

 If you have been diagnosed with depression you can expect to be asked questions regarding the exact date of your diagnosis, whether you are, or have ever undergone psychiatric therapy and whether you have ever been hospitalised or received inpatient treatment for depression.

 As with all life insurance products, if you are unsure about any of the terms and conditions contained in a specific policy, it is best to refer to the Product Disclosure Statement for clarification.

 Lifebroker is one of Australia’s leading specialist comparators of life insurance and we have had over 10 years’ experience in helping Australians make a confident decision about their life insurance needs.

-If you or anyone you know is currently experiencing any symptoms of mental illness talk to your GP or health professionals or you can contact the following services for free and confidential help:
+If you or anyone you know is currently experiencing any symptoms of mental illness, talk to your GP or a health professional or you can contact the following services for free and confidential help:

 1SANE Australia helpline: 1800 18 SANE (7263) or www.sane.org